Is There a Genetic Component to Alcoholism?

 Addiction can be a challenging and isolating struggle, but it is important to remember that you are not alone.
 If you are seeking addiction treatment in Louisville, Kentucky, there is hope.

 Many people will say that addiction runs in the family.
 There are plenty of individuals in the world who refrain from drinking because a parent, sibling, or member of their extended family dealt with drinking and drinking to excess.
-This poses the question for some: is there a genetic component to alcoholism?
+This poses the question for some: Is there a genetic component to alcoholism?
 Let’s find out.

 Is There an Alcohol Gene?